Doesn’t Ezekiel 37 speak of the restoration of Israel before Jesus’ return?

 The book of Ezekiel was written during the days of Judah's captivity in Babylon, starting from the fifth year (Ezekiel 1:2) and going to the twenty-fifth year (Ezekiel 40:1).
 The book of Ezekiel is actually a collection of prophecies made by the prophet Ezekiel.
 Ezekiel 37 is among a set of undated prophecies that most likely were made shortly after the fall of Jerusalem, somewhere around the twelfth year of captivity.
 (See the class notes on Ezekiel 33, "The Responsibilities of a Prophet" for details.)

-The restoration of the bones to life was to illustrate that God can do what seems impossible to man.
-Israel understood as a nation its hopeless situation, but God promised to restore them.
-Just as He had promised earlier.
+The restoration of the bones to life illustrated that God can do what seems impossible to man.
+Israel understood its hopeless situation as a nation, but God promised to restore them just as He had promised earlier.
 "When you see this, your heart shall rejoice, And your bones shall flourish like grass; The hand of the LORD shall be known to His servants, And His indignation to His enemies" (Isaiah 66:14).

 What happens is that the author denies that God kept His promises and instead insists that these promises remain to be fulfilled in the future.
 Unlike the prophets of old who admitted they often did not know what they were speaking about (I Peter 1:10-12), this person insists he knows what God had in mind.
 "For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God" (II Corinthians 2:11).